-A. Preside at all meetings, maintain order, and insure proper conduct.
-He/She shall be considered official spokesperson for the organization after conferring with the other officers in regard to all organizational matters.
+A. Preside at all meetings, maintain order, and ensure proper conduct.
+The President shall be considered official spokesperson for the organization after conferring with the other officers regarding all organizational matters.

 B. Act as Chairperson for the Board of Directors.

 C. Appoint all committees.
-He/She shall appoint members of committees at his/her discretion.
+President shall appoint members of committees at his/her discretion.